DIY Tattoo-Brightening Exfoliator Scrub Recipes With Simple Ingredients

 How to Properly Exfoliate Tattooed Skin

 Make sure that your tattoo is completely healed.
-(It will take one month or longer, depending on how you heal.)
+(It will take one month or longer, depending on how well you heal.)
 Do not scrub on fresh tattoos, that’s akin to rubbing salt on an open wound.

 In the shower and on damp skin, grab an amount that is appropriate for your tattoo size and gently rub in circular motions.
 Do not use force and do not scrub frantically.
+Easy does it.

 You might feel that the sugar is getting smaller, you might not even feel it anymore.
 That’s perfectly fine as the sugar will dissolve with body heat.